Abdurrahman Ali Al-Jifri: Formation of the National Opposition Front (MOWJ)

-Abd Al-Rahman represented the League Party in founding the National Opposition Front (MOWJ) which was the most successful opposition alliance in the Yemeni political arena.
+Abdurrahman represented the League Party in founding the National Opposition Front (MOWJ) which was the most successful opposition alliance in the Yemeni political arena.
 He represented the Party in the Dialogue Commission, which was the direct outcome of the Front's pressure against the ruling government.
 He drafted the broad outlines and foundations of the Document of Pledge and Accord and presented the document in the name of the League's Rabitat Party to the National Opposition Front in October 1993.
-The National Opposition Front presented the document to the Dialogue Commission in “Sana’a” on December 18, 1993.
+The National Opposition Front presented the document to the Dialogue Commission in Sanaa on December 18, 1993.

-Conflicts within the coalition resulted in the self-imposed exile of Vice-president Ali Salim al-Baidh to Aden in August 1993, and a deterioration in the general security situation as political rivals settled scores and tribal elements took advantage of the unsettled situation.
+Conflicts within the coalition resulted in the self-imposed exile of Vice-president Ali Salem al-Beidh to Aden in August 1993, and a deterioration in the general security situation as political rivals settled scores and tribal elements took advantage of the unsettled situation.
 Haidar Abu Bakr al-Attas (former southern Prime Minister) continued to serve as the Prime Minister of the Republic of Yemen, but his government was ineffective due to political infighting.
 Continuous negotiations between northern and southern leaders resulted in the signing of the document of pledge and accord in Amman, Jordan on February 20, 1994.

-Abd Al-Rahman signed the Document of Pledge and Accord in his capacity as a member.
+Abdurrahman signed the Document of Pledge and Accord in his capacity as a member.
 Jointly with the late Omer AlGawy, however, he expressed his reservations on the implementation mechanism.
-He forewarned the government against using the document as "an Othman’s bloody shirt".
+He forewarned the government against using the document as "an Othman's bloody shirt".
 With co-members of the Dialogue Commission, he contributed in endeavours to pacify the situation after the distressful "events of Emran".
 Despite this, clashes intensified until civil war broke out in early May 1994.